 There are many on the market to choose from, so how do you make the decision?
-We’ll help you out with our reviews of the best pool thermometers.
+I’ll help you out with my reviews of the best pool thermometers.
+Let’s get into it.

 Aquatix Pro Large Floating Pool Thermometer